bristol-su/support/UPGRADE.md

 If you have created any custom filters, you will need to convert the options() function to return a \FormSchema\Schema\Form class.

+### Completion Conditions

+If you have created any completion conditions, you must change the options() function to return a \FormSchema\Schema\Form class instead of an array.
 ## [v2.0]

 ### Database User